patrick-friel/Basketball-Game/README.md

 # Basketball-Game
-Narrative basketball game that scores based on math skills.
+Narrative basketball game that scores based on math skills and probability.